lerman-dev/Lerman-s-Obfuscator/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For issues or suggestions, contact me on Discord or Telegram.
-Discord: lerman228; Telegram: @lermandev
+For issues or suggestions, contact Lerman on Telegram: `@lermandev`.